 CALL FOR PAPERS

 No longer a fringe movement, the craft beer revolution continually challenges and changes cultural and economic expectations about beer’s consumers, producers, social image and rituals, and even its very definition.
-In recent years, craft’s rapid market share growth and premium pricing in the United States have lead to the global acquisition of local and regional breweries by the world’s largest corporate brewers who simultaneously seek to develop their own more artisanal beer brands to compete with craft labels both here and abroad.
-In 2016, the academy’s newfound enthusiasm for beer culture as a recognized area of study is evident the Smithsonian Institution’s establishment of its first-ever Beer Historian/Scholar position charged to research, collect, and document beer culture as part of its new American Brewing History Initiative.
+In recent years, craft’s rapid market share growth and premium pricing in the United States have led to the global acquisition of local and regional breweries by the world’s largest corporate brewers who simultaneously seek to develop their own more artisanal beer brands to compete with craft labels both here and abroad.
+Beer studies is a growing academic field, as well.
+Earlier this year, the Smithsonian Institution hired its first-ever Beer Historian/Scholar to research, collect, and document beer culture as part of its new American Brewing History Initiative.

-Beer culture is a nascent, dynamic, and interdisciplinary field of study that can be approached from multiple academic and creative directions.
-This quickly-expanding special topic area explores issues of authenticity, place, history, identity, gender, race, class, the maker movement, the job market, visual design, rhetoric, social media, law and ethics, business and entrepreneurship, marketing, and community.
-In 2017, we particularly encourage the submission of papers dealing with race, ethnicity, and queerness in craft beer, corporate macrobreweries, homebrewing, global beer culture, and intersections with food culture.
+Beer culture is a dynamic interdisciplinary field of study that can be approached from multiple academic and creative directions.
+This quickly-expanding subject area explores issues of authenticity, place, history, identity, gender, race, class, the maker movement, the job market, visual design, rhetoric, social media, law and ethics, business and entrepreneurship, marketing, and community.
+In 2018, we particularly encourage the submission of papers dealing with race, ethnicity, and queerness in craft beer, beer’s environmental impact, beer rituals, beer and politics, corporate macrobreweries, beer economics, beer history, archival and oral history projects, homebrewing, global beer culture, and intersections with food culture.

-Should you or your colleagues have any questions, please contact the Beer Culture coordinator:
+Should you or your colleagues have any questions, please contact the Beer Culture chair:

 Annie Sugar, PhD